geekyBrewster/inuNekoRyokan/README.md

 # Ryokan Inu-Neko: A pet hotel

 A while back I attempted a group project to create a check-in / check-out system for a pet hotel.
-We didn't get the web app complete, as it was our first time using git branching and that slowed down our workflow.
-But I liked the project, so I'm going to build my own as a side project over the next few weeks, since it'll be good SQL practice.
+We didn't get the app complete, since it was our first time using git branching and that slowed down our workflow.
+But I liked the project, so I'm going to build my own as a side project over the next few weeks, since it'll be good SQL and jQuery practice.

 **Technologies**
 - jQuery